Generative AI Strategy & Use Cases for Enterprises

 Why Enterprises Need a Clear Generative AI Strategy

 Generative AI has the power to automate processes, amplify decision-making, and create better customer experiences.
-But when left unstated, it very often confuses.
-Without control, teams adopt different tools; duplication, data risks, and a rise in costs follow suit.
+But when left unstructured, it very often creates confusion.
+Without control, teams adopt different tools; duplication, data risks, and cost escalation follow.

 A robust generative AI adoption framework really ensures alignment of AI initiatives with business objectives.
 It helps leaders prioritize the right use cases, define ownership, and establish early governance.
 More importantly, it ensures AI becomes part of the long-term generative AI for digital transformation rather than a short-term trend.